 One word: fireplace.
-Is there anything more romantic than crackling tinder and a bedside bottle of champagne?
-Not much, aside from a gigantic circular tub with disco ball–esque tiling.
-Midtown’s Royalton has it all, landing it in a top spot—not surprising given its dreamy design and sultry lobby.
+Is there anything as romantic as some gently crackling tinder and a bedside bottle of champagne?
+Not much, aside from a gigantic circular tub surrounded by disco ball–esque tiling.
+Yep, Midtown’s Royalton has it all, landing it in the top spot...not surprising given its dreamy design and sultry lobby.

 There’s plenty to write home about at the Pierre, particularly the breathtaking rotunda, lavishly appointed rooms and sprawling views of the city from each and every floor.
-It’s among the most coveted addresses in the neighborhood, and for good reason: The hotel’s storied past and Old World elegance and romanticism are still apparent in its design and service.
+It’s among the most coveted addresses in the neighborhood, and for good reason: the hotel’s storied past, old world elegance and romanticism are still apparent in its design and service.

-Film noir aficionados, eat your heart out: The NoMad in all its Beaux Arts beauty is an architectural gem rife with dark glamour and mystery.
-The hotel’s aesthetic, inspired by designer Jacques Garcia’s childhood Parisian apartment, is the epitome of romantic, and with a world-class bar and restaurant led the team behind the Michelin three-star rated Eleven Madison Park at your fingertips, there’s no better place for an extended date.
+Film noir aficionados, eat your heart out.
+The NoMad, in all its beaux-arts beauty, is an architectural gem rife with dark glamor and mystery.
+The hotel’s aesthetic, inspired by designer Jacques Garcia’s childhood Parisian apartment, is the epitome of romantic, and with a world-class bar and restaurant, led by the team behind the Michelin three-starred Eleven Madison Park at your fingertips, there’s no better place for an extended date.

 Get out of town (sort of) and experience Williamsburg’s awe-inspiring urban utopia, a breezy concrete behemoth complete with 15,000 square feet of landscaped elevated promenade, world-class dining and drinking by Andrew Carmellini and an unreal concierge team that can turn a standard stay into the ultimate romantic escape.

 After opening its doors in 1925, Gramercy Park Hotel became an instant New York favorite, thanks largely to its celebrity clientele.
-Once home to Humphrey Bogart’s wedding, Babe Ruth’s drinking habits and even JFK’s residence for a brief time, the hotel’s star-studded history just oozes romanticism—and the key to the city’s most exclusive park certainly doesn’t hurt either.
+It was the location of Humphrey Bogart’s wedding, played backdrop to Babe Ruth’s drinking habits and was even home to JFK for a brief time.
+The hotel’s star-studded history just oozes romance—and the key to the city’s most exclusive park certainly doesn’t hurt either.

-Ian Schrager’s New York EDITION is a treat for each of the senses, particularly given its intoxicating spatial scent and design envy-invoking aesthetic, heavy in oak and marble and other rich accents essential to romantic staycationing or vacationing.
-Revel in the rainforest shower and follow it up with drinks or dinner at the Clocktower from Jason Atherton on the second floor.
+Ian Schrager’s New York EDITION is a treat for each of the senses, particularly given its intoxicating spatial scent courtesy of Le Labo, and design envy-invoking aesthetic; heavy in oak, marble and other rich accents essential to romantic staycationing or vacationing.
+Revel in the rainforest shower and follow it up with drinks or dinner at The Clocktower from Jason Atherton on the second floor.

-This ultra-secluded oasis boasts one of the best spas in NYC, and it’s backed by Robert De Niro, so you know it’s gotta be good.
-Each of the 88 guest rooms are unique, though all are equally well-appointed, much like a skillfully curated box of chocolates.
+This ultra-secluded oasis boasts one of the best spas in the city and is backed by Robert De Niro, so you know it’s gotta be good.
+Each of the 88 guest rooms are unique and equally well-appointed, much like a skillfully curated box of chocolates.
 Needless to say, this one’s perfect for lovebirds seeking both privacy and an element of surprise.

-Known far and wide for its top-notch spa and unbeatable privacy, the Surrey is a charming taste of London just minutes from Central Park.
+Known far and wide for its top-notch spa and unbeatable privacy, The Surrey offers a charming taste of London just minutes from Central Park.
 If that’s not romanticism itself, we’re not sure what is.
 In case you need further convincing, this place boasts the honor of Relais & Chateaux affiliation plus Daniel Boulud dining, so we’ll let the esteem do the talking.